Hercules (2014 film)

-Hercules is a 2014 American action-adventure fantasy film starring Dwayne Johnson as the titular character.
-It is directed by Brett Ratner from a screenplay written by Ryan J. Condal and Evan Spiliotopoulos.
-The film also stars Ian McShane, Rufus Sewell, Joseph Fiennes, Peter Mullan, and John Hurt.
-It is based on Steve Moore's graphic novel Hercules, specifically The Thracian Wars limited series.
-The film follows Hercules, a self-proclaimed demigod, and his band of mercenaries as they are hired to lead the Thracian army against a warlord.
+Hercules is a 2014 American action-adventure fantasy film directed by Brett Ratner from a screenplay by Ryan J. Condal and Evan Spiliotopoulos.
+It stars Dwayne Johnson as Hercules, a self-proclaimed demigod who is hired to lead the armies of Thrace into battle against a warlord.
+Ian McShane, Rebecca Ferguson, Rufus Sewell, Joseph Fiennes, Peter Mullan and John Hurt also star.
+The film is based on Steve Moore's graphic novel Hercules, specifically the limited series The Thracian Wars.

-Distributed by Paramount Pictures, Hercules was released on July 25, 2014.
-It was one of two Hollywood-studio Hercules films released in 2014, the other one being Lionsgate's The Legend of Hercules.
-The film became a box office success, earning $244 million on a $100 million budget and received mixed reviews from critics, with some praise for Johnson's performance and the action sequences.
+Hercules was released by Paramount Pictures on July 25, 2014.
+It was one of two Hollywood-studio Hercules films released in 2014, the other being Lionsgate's The Legend of Hercules.
+The film became a box office success, earning $244 million on a $100 million budget, and received mixed reviews from critics, with some praise for Johnson's performance and the action sequences, though the screenplay and plot received criticism.
+As of 2025, it is Ratner's final theatrical film as director.

 Plot

-King-turned-prophet Amphiaraus of Argos, thief Autolycus of Sparta, feral warrior Tydeus of Thebes, Amazon archer Atalanta of Scythia, and storyteller Iolaus of Athens conform Hercules' band of mercenaries.
+Hercules leads a band of mercenaries composed of king-turned-prophet Amphiaraus of Argos, thief Autolycus of Sparta, mute and feral barbarian Tydeus of Thebes, Amazon archer Atalanta of Scythia, and storyteller and nephew to Hercules, Iolaus of Athens.
 Hercules is said to be the demigod son of Zeus, who completed the legendary Twelve Labors after being betrayed by Hera, who drove him insane and caused him to murder his wife and children during a visit to King Eurystheus.
 It remains unclear whether Hercules is truly the son of Zeus and many are skeptical of the claim as well as of the stories of his Twelve Labors.
-Despite this, Hercules displays unusual inhuman strength and nigh-unmatched skill in combat.
-He is also frequently haunted by the memory of the deaths of loved ones, as well as visions of Cerberus.
+Despite this, Hercules displays unusual inhuman strength and nigh-unmatched skill in combat as well as a potent healing factor.
+He is also frequently haunted by the memory of the deaths of loved ones as well as visions of Cerberus.

-On the Macedonian Coast in Northern Greece in 1358 BC, Hercules and his team are approached by Ergenia.
-Her father, King Cotys, wants Hercules to train the armies of Thrace to defend the kingdom from bloodthirsty warlord Rhesus.
-Hercules accepts after being offered his weight in gold, and the band is welcomed to Thrace by Cotys and General Sitacles, leader of the Thracian army.
-However, when Rhesus reaches Central Thrace, Cotys insists that Hercules lead the army into battle to defend the Bessi tribe there, despite Hercules's objections and the army's lack of training.
+On the Macedonian Coast in Northern Greece in 358 BC, Hercules and his team are approached by Ergenia.
+Her father King Cotys wants Hercules to train the armies of Thrace to defend the kingdom from bloodthirsty warlord/sorcerer Rhesus.
+Hercules accepts after being offered his weight in gold and the band is welcomed to Thrace by Cotys and General Sitacles, leader of the Thracian army.
+When Rhesus reaches Central Thrace, Cotys insists that Hercules lead the army into battle to defend the Bessi tribe there despite Hercules's objections and the army's lack of training.
 However, they are too late as Rhesus' supposed sorcery has turned the Bessi against the Thracians.
 After the Bessi are defeated following a long and disastrous battle which results in at least half the Thracian forces being killed, Hercules and his allies properly train the army.
 When the training is complete, Hercules and Sitacles confront Rhesus' army before Mount Asticus.
 After an arduous battle, Hercules' side wins.